RobertGitH/Portfolio/README.md

 # :briefcase: Portfolio - Robert Rozwadowski
 ## :eye: About me
 Since my youth, I've been captivated by the concept of computers and their functioning.
 Eager to develop my skills in the topics of testing and programming.
+I'm currently participating in various projects on the uTest platform.
 Seeking to become an automation tester.
 Below is a list of all the sources I used and gained knowledge from, as well as projects created from scratch by me, during the process of learning.
 I'm constantly improving my professional competence and language skills.

 ## :bangbang: Projects
 * [MrBuggy6](https://github.com/RobertGitH/MrBuggy6) - manual application testing